 Learn about the history of the Mambo.
 Perez Prado, Tito Puente, Eddie Torres, Orestes Lopez.
 Find information about the kings of mambo.

-Mambo is a Latin dance and music that originated in Cuba.
+Mambo is a genre of Latin music as well as a style of dance that originated in Cuba.
+Israel "Cachao" Lopez, often known simply as "Cachao", was a Cuban musician and composer.
 Cachao invented Mambo music in the 1930s in Havana and it was later made popular by figures like Pérez Prado and Beny More.
-Mambo music and Mambo dance would reach great heights and dominate the industry for 20 years.
+Mambo music and Mambo dance became hugely popular and dominated their industries for 20 years.

 The Mambo, as a musical rhythm, was born in Cuba.
-It was, and continues to be, a word that the orchestra musicians used to invite an improvisation during a musical piece when they shouted “give it mambo”.
-Orestes López and his brother Cachao gave the name “Mambo” to a danzón, which at the time was an official Cuban dance.
-The new Mambo had an innovative rhythm that combined syncopation and silence in each measure.
-In 1938 both musicians formed part of the Orchestra known as “Arcaño y sus Maravillas,” which greatly contributed to the proliferation of the new music genre.
+Typically, the conductor of an orchestra would shout, “give it mambo”, to invite an improvisation during a musical piece.
+Orestes López and his brother Cachao originally gave the name “Mambo” to the Cuban style dance.
+In 1938 both musicians formed part of the Orchestra known as “Arcaño Y Sus Maravillas”, which greatly contributed to the rapid growth of the new music genre.